 Hygienist’s Tips: Pineapple Juice’s Role in Post-op Recovery

-I had a young patient come in to see me recently, and she asked me if drinking pineapple juice before getting her wisdom teeth out actually works to help her heal faster.
-I hadn’t heard of this yet and decided to research to clarify if drinking pineapple juice before wisdom teeth surgery can reduce swelling, inflammation and pain and how much you would need to drink to be effective.
+I had a young patient come in to see me recently, and she asked me if drinking pineapple juice before getting her wisdom teeth out actually helps her heal faster.
+I hadn’t heard of this yet, so I decided to research to clarify whether drinking pineapple juice before wisdom teeth surgery can reduce swelling, inflammation, and pain and how much you would need to drink to be effective.

 Pineapple juice is rich in the enzyme bromelain.
 Bromelain exhibits anti-inflammatory and analgesic effects, potentially reducing post-surgery swelling and pain.
-However, the studies show bromelain supplements are effective, not pineapple juice.
-High sugar content in the juice can impede recovery.
+However, studies show bromelain supplements are more effective than pineapple juice.
+The juice’s high sugar content can impede recovery.

 I deep-dived into scientific studies to learn as much as possible and corroborate the messages on social media with information from high-quality scientific research.
 The evidence is pretty clear that bromelain supplements are more effective than drinking pineapple juice, but drinking pineapple juice does seem to be effective.

-In this post, I delve into how pineapple juice, particularly the enzyme bromelain, aids post-op recovery, highlighting a study on bromelain’s effects after wisdom teeth surgery.
-I also discuss maximizing the benefits of bromelain, oral hygiene tips for healing, and other foods and drinks that enhance recovery.
+In this post, I delve into how pineapple juice, particularly the enzyme bromelain, aids post-op recovery.
+I highlight a study on bromelain’s effects after wisdom teeth surgery.
+I also discuss maximizing the benefits of bromelain, providing oral hygiene tips for healing, and discussing other foods and drinks that enhance recovery.

 The wisdom behind pineapple juice pre and post-surgery